secureCodeBox/documentation/docs/user-guide/scanning-networks.md

 kubectl apply -f scan.yaml
 ```

-After a short period of time, we can check whether our subsequent scan has been triggered correctly:
+After a short time, we can check whether our subsequent scan has been triggered correctly:

 ```bash
 kubectl get scans